imgiseverything/a11y-tests/README.md

 ## 10. [Custom dropdown](./typeahead.html)

-For tims when a <select> element won't do (for various reasons) we need a custom styled one but screen-reader users and/or keyboard users shouldn't be disadvantaged.
+For tims when a <code>&lt;select&gt;</code> element won’t do (for various reasons) we need a custom styled one but screen-reader users and/or keyboard users shouldn’t be disadvantaged.

 For dropdowns that have appear to have the equivalent of an `optgroup` we have this [Typeahead (with multiple-lists) test](./typeahead-sublist.html).